Apache Airflow® Quickstart - ETL

 and passwordadmin

-Explore the landing page and individual DAG view page to get a sense of the metadata available about the DAG, run, and all task instances.
+Explore the Home screen and DAGs page to get a sense of the metadata available about the DAG, run, and all task instances.
 For a deep-dive into the UI's features, see An introduction to the Airflow UI.

 For example, the DAGs view will look like this screenshot: